bbmenevse/SpringRecipeApp/README.md

 - Used Thymeleaf for server-side rendering.
 - Used Bootstrap 5 to simplify the visual design and responsiveness of my web application.
-- Used a small amount of jquery, Javascript and CSS.
+- Used jquery, Javascript and CSS.

 # Application